pauldewilson/Excel-Sheets-To-One-Column-Txt/README.md

 There are two options when running the script:

-You can go 'fast' which will rinse every single xlsx file within a folder.
+You can go `'fast'` which will rinse every single xlsx file within a folder.<br>
-This will open the file and iterate over each sheet whereby whatever is in A:A will function as the index (in the above example, Monaco) and will then output all the other columns as above region, continent, population etc.
+This will open the file and iterate over each sheet whereby whatever is in A:A will function as the index (in the above example, country, Monaco) and will then output all the other columns within the sheet (in above example, region, continent, population etc).<br>
-It then outputs a .txt file named xlsxname_sheetname.txt where xlsxname is the name of the workbook and sheetname is the name of the worksheet.
+It outputs a .txt file named `xlsxname_sheetname.txt` where `xlsxname` is the name of the workbook and `sheetname` is the name of the worksheet.<br>
 Each worksheet gets its own textfile.

-The second option is to go 'slow' whereby it will iterate over every xlsx in a folder but ask the user to select:
+The second option is to go `'slow'` whereby it will iterate over every xlsx in a folder but ask the user to select:

 <ol>
 	<li>The sheets to keep